$3000 off saturdays | august 2023

 Wedding Day Timeline Example #2

-Now let’s look at a 5-hour wedding.
+Now let’s look at a five-hour wedding.
 In this example, the wedding is taking place in the late spring or early summer and will start right at 5pm.
-You can see that with a 5-hour reception, there’s just enough time to get all the major milestones in, but it can be tight, and if there are any delays, it can throw off the timeline.
+You can see that with a five-hour reception, there’s just enough time to get all the major milestones in, but it can be tight, and if there are any delays, it can throw off the timeline.

 • 10:00am—Bride and bridesmaids arrive at KP for hair and make up